• Skip to main content

 • Vanilla extract.
 Use good-quality, pure vanilla extract for the best flavor in your sweet potato pie.
 Trust me, it makes a huge difference!
 Cheap vanilla can give your pie an "off" taste or even add an alcohol flavor.

-How To Make Southern Sweet Potato Pie
+How To Make This Recipe

 1. Make the pie crust.
 I recommend making the crust the night before or first thing in the morning to give it time to chill.
-Pulse the butter along with the flour, salt, and sugar in a food processor to break it up into small chunks.
+Pulse the butter with the flour, salt, and sugar in a food processor to break it into small chunks.
 Drizzle in the ice water until the dough comes together then shape the dough into a ball, wrap it in plastic wrap, and refrigerate for at least an hour up to overnight.

 3. Prepare the crust.
 Lower your oven temperature to 350°F. Roll out the chilled pie crust and place it in a pie dish sprayed with baking spray.
 Trim the excess and crimp the pie edges.
 Refrigerate the pie crust while you prepare the filling.